Tight-binding model: correction of the d-band approximation: Interatomic potentials

-The parameters $a_1$, $a_2$, $b_1$ and $b_2$ are found by fitting the hopping parameters with the curves in the figure [\ref{fig:evol_param1}].
-Even if the hopping parameters depends on the distance, the complete description of the atomic energies is only possible with a dependency on the distance as shown in the figure [\ref{fig:evol_param2}]
+The parameters $a_1$, $a_2$, $b_1$, and $b_2$ are determined through a process of fitting, whereby the hopping parameters are adjusted with the curves depicted in Fig. (\ref{fig:evol_param1}).
+Despite the fact that the hopping parameters are dependent on the interatomic distance, an accurate description of the atomic energies is only possible with a dependency on interatomic distances, as demonstrated in Fig. (\ref{fig:evol_param2}).

-The second moment do not encompass the variation of the atomic energies with the distance, this leads to an incorrect description of the atomic behaviors.
-We define the atomic energies $\epsilon_s$,$\epsilon_p$ and $\epsilon_d$, as :
+The second moment approximation does not account for the variation in atomic energies with distance, resulting in an inaccurate depiction of atomic behavior.
+The atomic energies $\epsilon_s$, $\epsilon_p$ and $\epsilon_d$ are hereby defined as follows: